-Many still feel that it is, particularly because of the bloody legacy of past conflict.
-However, by 2030, if not sooner, Ulster unionists' demographic and electoral advantages will be over.
+Since partition the unification of the two parts of the island has seemed impossible, particularly because of the bloody legacy of past conflict.
+However, by 2030, if not sooner, demographic and electoral advantages of Ulster unionists, who wish to remain part of the UK, will be over.

 More Information